SENERGY-Platform/client-connector-lib/README.md

     rotating_log = < yes / no >
     rotating_log_backup_count = < number of backup copies to keep >

+If rotating logs is enabled log files will be stored in `< your project >/sepl-connector-client/logs`.

 Client API
 -----------------